Govt serious about addressing farmers’ problems in rain deficit Jharkhand: CM | Headlines

 - India

-Jharkhand Chief Minister Hemant Soren on Monday said his government is planning about how to address the problems of farmers of the state which is going through a drought-like situation.
+Jharkhand Chief Minister Hemant Soren on Monday said his government is drawing up a plan to address the problems of farmers of the state which is facing a drought-like situation.

 Expressing concern over erratic rainfall, he said the administration will deal with the situation.
 “We faced drought last year.
 This year too, the weather is playing hide and seek.
 We discussed the issue seriously during the meeting.
 We also discussed what we could do for the betterment of farmers and farming during this situation,” Soren told reporters after the meeting.
 Jharkhand is facing a 45 per cent rain deficit, leading to around 85 per cent of the arable land in the state remaining fallow in the peak monsoon season.